VCB Bench: An Evaluation Benchmark for Audio-Grounded Large Language Model Conversational Agents: Experiment

 \subsection{Pretraining Evaluation}

-The SC task evaluates pre-trained LALMs’ “intelligence” and cross-modal semantic coherence by judging the rationality of story endings.
-The results are shown in the Table \ref{pretrain_evaluation}, Kimi-Audio-Base outperforms others in both paradigms: It scores an average of 78.01 in S->T and 54.71 in S->S, with robust performance across sub-dimensions, demonstrating stable story understanding and ending judgment in cross-modal scenarios.
-In contrast, Baichuan-Audio-Base, Qwen2-Audio-Base, and StepAudio2Mini-Base score much lower.
-Moreover, all models perform worse in S->S than S->T, revealing that cross-modal (speech-to-speech) story coherence judgment remains challenging for pre-trained LALMs, with notable room for improvement in semantic consistency and rationality generation during speech output.
+The SC task evaluates pre-trained LALMs’ intelligence and cross-modal semantic coherence by judging the rationality of story endings.
+The results are shown in the Table \ref{pretrain_evaluation}, Kimi-Audio-Base outperforms others in both paradigms: It scores an average of 78.01 in A->T and 54.71 in A->A, with robust performance across sub-dimensions, demonstrating stable story understanding and ending judgment in cross-modal scenarios.
+In contrast, Baichuan-Audio-Base, Qwen2-Audio-Base, and Step-Audio 2 mini-Base score much lower.
+Moreover, all models perform worse in A->A than A->T, revealing that cross-modal (speech-to-speech) story coherence judgment remains challenging for pre-trained LALMs, with notable room for improvement in semantic consistency and rationality generation during speech output.